MileHacker Logo

 Timing Recommendations

 • Air Travel: Allow ample time for transfers to Naples (NAP) or Rome (FCO) airports.
 For international departures from FCO, a minimum of 3 hours before your flight is recommended.
-For NAP, 2-2.5 hours is usually sufficient for European flights.
+For NAP, 2-2.5 hours is typically enough for European citizens flights.

 • Train Travel: Arrive at Salerno Centrale train station at least 15-20 minutes before your train's scheduled departure to locate your platform and carriage.